LauraVerde/CSFK_rule_extraction/Readme.md

 python main.py _dataset_name_
 ```

-As a result, the folder of the project contains all the intermediate datasets, the report in textual form and the images
+As a result, the folder of the project contains all the intermediate file, the report in textual form and the images
-graphically describes the learnt model.
+graphically describing the learned model.

 ---

 ## ▶️ Reproducibility

-The code here reported is enough to replicate the graphs reported in the paper.
-This notwithstanding, the exact results could
+The code here reported is enough to replicate the graphs reported in the paper while it works on the full dataset.
-be generated also with the presence of original dataset.
+Currently, the partial dataset contained in the repository is used to test the code only.

 ---